Amir-Alam/ticket-booking-app/README.md

 - All seat booking actions are transactional for consistency.
 - `bcryptjs` used with 12 salt rounds for secure password storage.
-- Form validation happens both on server and client (if frontend is connected).
+- Form validation happens both on server and client.
 - Add rate limiting or JWT auth for production setup.

 ---